leonidas-o/abac-authorization/README.md

 # ABACAuthorization

-This is an attribute based access controll authorization system for the Swift Vapor Framework with FluentPostgreSQL.
+This is an attribute based access control authorization system for the Swift Vapor Framework with FluentPostgreSQL.

-## Prerequisites
+## Getting Started

+### Conform Models
 - Vapor Models conforming to:
     - ABACUser
     - ABACRole